youyifong/tsp/README.md

 ## Add distance from cell center to a boundary line

+Appends a column of the shortest distance from cell centers to the boundary line to the input csv file

-> python -m tsp adddist2line --line_roi file.roi  --imagefile
+> python -m tsp adddist2line --line_roi file.roi  --cellcoord

-- --imagefile is used to get image dimension
+- --lineroi: roi file containing the line

+- --cellcoord: a csv file containing the cell center coordinates